-Mr. Wan Ho Yin ("Mr. Wan"), aged 41, was appointed as a non-executive Director since June 2017 and is mainly responsible for advising the internal audit function of the Group and performing independent appraisal of the adequacy and effectiveness of the Group's risk management and internal control systems.
+Mr. Wan Ho Yin ("Mr. Wan"), aged 42, was appointed as a non-executive Director since June 2017 and is mainly responsible for advising the internal audit function of the Group and performing independent appraisal of the adequacy and effectiveness of the Group's risk management and internal control systems.
 He is also a member of the Audit Committee of the Board.

 Mr. Wan graduated with a Bachelor degree of Business Administration in Accounting from the Hong Kong Baptist University in 1999.
-He is a member of Hong Kong Society of Accountants (now known as Hong Kong Institute of Certified Public Accountants) and a member of the Association of Chartered Certified Accountants since 2003.
-He has over 16 years of experience in audit and financial management.
-Since September 2014, he has been in the role of the chief financial officer and company secretary of Man King Holdings Limited (Stock code: 2193), a company listed on the Main Board of the Stock Exchange.
+He is a member of Hong Kong Institute of Certified Public Accountants and Association of Chartered Certified Accountants since 2003, and an associate member of Hong Kong Independent Non-Executive Director Association since May 2020.
+He has over 19 years of experience in audit and financial management.
+Since September 2014, he has been in the role of the chief financial officer and company secretary of Man King Holdings Limited (Stock Code: 2193), a company listed on the Main Board of the Stock Exchange.